influxdata/flux/stdlib/contrib/bonitoo-io/hex/README.md

 ## hex.int

 The `hex.int()` function converts a hexadecimal string representation of a number value to an integer.
-A string argument can be optionally prefixed by `0x`.
+An input value can be optionally prefixed by `0x`.

 Example: